Rydhutton/GameSite/README.md

 # GameSite

-A classic videogame website built using Django, Bootstrap and JSON.
+A classic videogame website built using Django and Bootstrap.

 ## Website Link: